felixlaumon/aqueduct/readme.md

 ## Use cases

 One real world use case scenario is to loading heavy content in an infinite scrolling web page.
 To prevent janky scrolling, use `conduit.push()` to append the items to the DOM, and call `conduit.pause()` to when the user starts scrolling.
 But of course, you should try to optimize with the techniques in http://jankfree.org/ first.
+(See `example/infinite-scroll.html`)

 Another example is to improve responsiveness of slider-based web page.
 When the user starts touching the slider, pause all other slow functions by `conduit.pause` to make sure touch events can be emitted 60 FPS.
+(See `example/slider.html`)

 ## API